-To restore the mental well being of our First Responders by providing them with all the necessary tools needed to make a successful, healthy return to duty.
+To restore the mental wellbeing of First Responders by providing them with the necessary tools needed to make a successful, healthy return to duty.

-We will accomplish this by providing the highest level of care, utilizing specially trained staff, and offering a variety of evidence based treatment modalities that specifically address the unique needs of each individual.
+We accomplish this by providing the highest level of care, utilizing specially trained staff, and offering a variety of evidence based treatment modalities that specifically address the unique needs of each individual First Responder.

 - Substance Abuse